Is Elizabeth NJ a Safe Place to Live?

 Types of Crimes Committed in Elizabeth

 The highest type of reported crime in Elizabeth is property crimes, which include arson, burglary, larceny-theft, and motor vehicle theft.
+This is similar to nearby area Bushwick.
 The property crime rate in Elizabeth per 100k people is 2,236.8, which is 93.12% higher than New Jersey’s property crime rate of 1,158.2.
 There is a 1 in 44.7 chance of becoming a victim of property crimes in this city each year.
 This means if you’re looking to move to Elizabeth, you should consider installing security cameras for surveillance of your home.

 The violent crime rate in Elizabeth per 100k people is 597.6, which is 205.89% higher than New Jersey’s violent crime rate of 195.4.
 Violent crimes include murder and non-negligent manslaughter, sexual assault, robbery, and aggravated assault.
 There is a 1 in 167.3 chance of becoming a victim of violent crimes in Elizabeth, NJ, each year.